Sebrenr/Sebrenr/README.md

 AFK most times but feel free to c+h, specially if you share fandoms.
 I usually take a while to see whispers, but I appreciate them!
-I don't rp unless it's satire / joking so don't initiate RP. do not copy my skins.
+I don't rp unless it's satire / joking so don't initiate RP.
+If you're a minor, please do not act inappropriately towards me.
+I am 18+. do not copy my skins.
 It's okay to ask for ideas or opinions on skin, but please don't purely copy me.
 </p>